WSKY-FM: Clear FM, Go 97.7 and 97-X

 From 1993 until 1999, the station was known as WRRX "97-X".
 It featured an adult album alternative (AAA) format which was partially programmed via satellite.
 Other times, it was locally programmed, featuring an eclectic variety of music.
 97-X had a small yet loyal following in the local Gainesville music scene.

 Sale to Entercom

-97-X was sold to Entercom Communications in March 1998.
+WRRX was sold to Entercom Communications in March 1998.
 The price tag was $2.8 million.
 Entercom switched the call letters to WSKY-FM and changed frequencies to 97.3 MHz on June 7, 1998.

 The new frequency allowed WSKY-FM to boost its signal to 13,500 watts from its previous 2,600 watts.
-The antenna height was nearly doubled to 948 feet from its previous 495-foot tower.
+The antenna height was nearly doubled to 948 ft from its previous 495 ft tower.
 This gave WSKY better coverage of the Gainesville-Ocala radio market, putting a high-quality signal over both cities.
 The station also switched to its current talk radio format.
-WSKY-FM has since boosted its power to 50,000 watts effective radiated power (ERP) but reduced its height above average terrain (HAAT) to 492 feet.
+WSKY-FM has since boosted its power to 50,000 watts effective radiated power (ERP) but reduced its height above average terrain (HAAT) to 492 ft.
 In 2021, Entercom changed its name to Audacy, Inc.